Confidential video conferencing

 Unfortunately, even the most advanced security measures could potentially be broken by a professional hacker, meaning that no organisation is immune to cyberattacks.
 Of course, your charity will take all the steps possible to protect itself online, but should there be a security breach, Cyber Liability Insurance can cover the costs of system repairs, data loss and reputational damage.

-To find out more about cyber insurance for your charity, speak to one of our experts on 0345 040 7702.
+To find out more about cyber insurance for your charity, speak to one of our friendly experts on 0333 188 0154

 Further information for Scout volunteers